 Teaching children about digital literacy isn’t only the responsibility of educators as it should be the ultimate concern of the parents to promote online safety.
 With their children learning at home, it’s also their concern of giving their children a safe learning environment.

-When children are homeschooling, the parents have the maximum responsibility of monitoring the online activities of their children.
+When children are homeschooled, the parents have the maximum responsibility of monitoring the online activities of their children.
 Parents should take full measures because their children are using technology and attending online classes.

 Thereupon, for a smooth-flowing and safe virtual class, parents should be as well educated about their roles.
 This is a way of helping parents to always be alert of the online actions of their children.
 In an elaborate nature, it’s moving children into a digital world with utmost caution and guidance.